gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 }
 ```

+The function calling convention Mario Bros. seems to use is to choose a range
+of addresses in the zero page (`0x0000` - `0x00FF`) for each function, and to
+store the function's arguments and return value in this range.
+Each function
+seems to use unique addresses for its arguments and return values, which would
+allow functions to call other functions without worrying
+about their own arguments being overwritten by their caller.
+Note that this calling convention does not support recursion (or mutual
+recursion), as the second nested call of a function would overwrite the arguments from
+the first call.

-Function analysis didn't directly help find this problem, but it did help
+Function analysis didn't directly help solve my problem, but it did help
 get a better understanding of what the program was trying to do.

 ### A Mysterious Function